 A:Complete destruction of the capital femoral epiphysis wit...

-The Hunt and Hess scale describes the severity of subarachnoid haemorrhage, and is used as a predictor of survival.
+The Hunt and Hess scale describes the severity of subarachnoid hemorrhage, and is used as a predictor of survival.

 asymptomatic or minimal headache and slight neck stiffness